 Many people also suspect that Marcellus-shale drilling and fracking activity can cause disruption in the earth’s crust and may lead to future earthquakes.
 While fracking does not occur in Maryland, it is happening in surrounding areas and may eventually move into this state as well.
 The risks are worth considering, and it may behoove residents to look into earthquake insurance quotes.

 Is Earthquake Insurance Expensive in Maryland?

 Fortunately, for residents of Maryland, the risk of earthquake damage is relatively low, so adding an earthquake insurance endorsement to your home or business insurance policy will likely be very affordable.
 When you request a quote, the cost of your earthquake insurance will depend largely on the value of your home or building and the materials that were used to build it.
 Homes made of wood, for example, can better withstand the tremors of an earthquake than homes made of brick can.
 For the most part, however, you can expect an earthquake insurance endorsement to cost you less than $10 per month.
 This is a small price to pay to secure the investment you have made in your home or business.

 It is worth noting that most earthquake insurance policies offer a lot in coverage, but usually come with a high deductible.
 Therefore, they will not be suitable to provide compensation for minor damages.
 These policies are designed mostly to protect homeowners from catastrophic destruction to their homes that may be caused by an earthquake.

-Contact a Trusted Choice agent near you today to get more information and start comparing earthquake insurance quotes.
+Contact an agent near you today to get more information and start comparing earthquake insurance quotes.